 - think you know what’s going on inside their minds

-- be unable to separate what’s real and what’s pretend – for example, they might be easily frightened by monsters in cartoons
+- have difficulty separating what’s real and what’s pretend – for example, they might be easily frightened by monsters in cartoons

 - be curious and keen to experiment and explore unfamiliar things

-- be able to use words like ‘dark’, ‘loud’, ‘hard’ or ‘heavy’ in the right way, and understand the meaning of these words by three years
+- be able to use words like ‘dark’, ‘loud’, ‘hard’ or ‘heavy’ in the right way, and understand the meaning of these words by 3 years

-- enjoy exploring all five senses – sight, sound, taste, touch and smell
+- enjoy exploring all their senses – sight, sound, taste, touch and smell

 - be able to follow simple instructions from 18 months